chipsalliance/firrtl-spec/spec.md

 semantics, in the same way as the behavior of last-connect semantics for aggregate types (see [@sec:last-connect-semantics]).

+A value that is bit-indexed must be fully initialized at the bit-level.
+There must be a valid assignment accounting for every bit in the value regardless of paths through whens.
+Registers are implicitly initialized with their current contents.

 Bit-indexing does not participate in width inference (see [@sec:width-inference]), and if a bit-index is applied to a value with an unspecified width, that value must have another use that allows its width to be